Engin-Boot/pong-stage-Rajnandini72/Stage0/winnerScore.md

   When: Specific time interval has pass,

-  Then: Check which player has higher score and New window will pop up with message
+  Then: Check which player has higher score and New window will pop up with message" Winner Congratulation!!
+Player(1 or 2)
-                                            "Winner
-                                       Congratulations!!!
-                                           Player(1 or 2)"